 Orlando Bloom and Justin Bieber.
-The "Lord of the Rings" actor reportedly tried to punch the pop star after a run-in at a Spanish nightclub early Wednesday.
+The "Lord of the Rings" actor reportedly tried to punch the pop star after a run-in at a Spanish nightclub in July 2014.
 A source told the New York Post's Page Six column the incident began after Bloom declined a handshake when Bieber walked by.
 Bieber retaliated for the perceived disrespect by saying "something rude to Orlando, like, 'She was good,'" the Post source said.
 "She" could have been a reference to Bloom's ex-wife, model Miranda Kerr.
 Bieber was photographed talking with Kerr in October 2012 -- a year before her marriage to Bloom ended.
 Kerr has denied hooking up with Bieber.
 Rumors swirled that Bloom was seeing Bieber's off-and-on girlfriend, Selena Gomez, after the two were photographed at a comedy show in April.
 After the clash, Bieber fanned the flames by posting a photo of Kerr on Instagram and deleting it minutes later.
 He also posted a photo on Instagram of Bloom wiping his eye, as if he were crying.

 Jim Carrey and Shia LaBeouf.
 While presenting at the 2014 Golden Globe Awards, Carrey took a shot at LaBeouf's recent admission that he had plagiarized one of author Daniel Clowes' graphic novels for his short film.
 LaBeouf then took to Twitter to post his response: "At least I don't get arrested for indecency on major LA highways!
 Or abandon love child's," he wrote.
 LaBeouf later apologized.